-The Local Government Act stipulates that Council must prepare a Council Plan which will include the strategic objectives of the council and strategies for achieving those objectives for the next four years as well as indicators for monitoring the achievement of the objectives.
+prepare a Council Plan which will include the strategic objectives of the council and strategies for achieving those objectives for the next four years as well as indicators for monitoring the achievement of the objectives.

-The Council Plan is supported by the Annual Council Budget which describes the financial resources required to implement the actions and initiatives described in the Plan.
+Budget which describes the financial resources required to implement the actions and initiatives described in the Plan.